Appearance

 |---|---|---|

-config.yaml | Project configuration | caliper init (regenerated each run) |
+config.yaml | Project configuration | npx caliper init (you can customize) |

-policy.md | Review policy the AI evaluates against | caliper init (you can customize) |
+policy.md | Review policy the AI evaluates against | npx caliper init (you can customize) |

-conventions.yaml | Generated judgment-based conventions | caliper refresh (auto-generated) |
+conventions.yaml | Generated judgment-based conventions | npx caliper refresh (auto-generated) |

 config.yaml reference